GerHobbelt/pylene/doc/source/core/pixels.rst

 ======

-Information about the couple (Point, Value) when browsing an image.
+Information about the couple (Point, Value&) when browsing an image.